 District staff reports a \$5.2 million obligation for retiree medical expenses.
-The District's 10year budget forecast allocates \$250,000 annually to fully fund this obligation, which assumes that the District successfully negotiates the reduction.
+The District's 10-year budget forecast allocates \$250,000 annually to fully fund this obligation, which assumes that the District successfully negotiates the reduction.
+The bankruptcy process may influence the amount and repayment of this obligation.